 David manages all day-to-day operational activities, including the sales process, staff development and supervision, stock and logistics management, and supplier relations.
 He set up the office in Webuye, trains staff, and generally ensures that things are going smoothly.
 But most importantly, he’s trying to learn as much as he can from our clients, based on the Lean Start-up methodology of validated learning though constant customer feedback.
 (Why they make certain decisions in favour or against our products or services and bring these learnings into the company’s decisions).

-He’s also a part-time driver and cook for the rest of the team.
+He’s also a part-time driver and cook for the rest of the team, as well as generally a rather Unreasonable Fellow.

 David spent four years at GVEP – an NGO funded by the World Bank, EU, the Swedish government, and USAID, amongst others – implementing programmes to improve energy access in Kenya and Rwanda.
 He set up GVEP’s Rwanda country office, recruiting and managing a growing team of dedicated local staff to work closely with government ministries to support local energy enterprises – from solar phone charging entrepreneurs to international hydropower projects.